miguelsanchezmarin/HIV_DRM_pred_tool/README.md

    - env/resistance_pred_env.yml : requirements file for HIV_pred environment used in Snakefile for latter rules.
    - env/snakemake_all.yml : requirements file of both environments above.
 If active, Snakemake can be run without --use-conda option.
 * **HIVDB_rules/**
-    - HIVDB_rules/{drug_class}_combinations_score_Stanford_HIVDB : .tsv files with single mutation scores for each drug class from the HIVDB program (https://hivdb.stanford.edu/dr-summary/mut-scores/PI/).
+    - HIVDB_rules/{drug_class}_combinations_score_Stanford_HIVDB : .tsv files with single mutation scores for each drug class from the [HIVDB program](https://hivdb.stanford.edu/dr-summary/mut-scores/PI/).
 Files downloaded from StanfordHIV Data Base on 11th April 2025.
-    - HIVDB_rules/{drug_class}_comments_Stanford_HIVDB : .tsv files with single mutation annotations and comments for each drug class from the HIVDB program (https://hivdb.stanford.edu/dr-summary/comments/PI/).
+    - HIVDB_rules/{drug_class}_comments_Stanford_HIVDB : .tsv files with single mutation annotations and comments for each drug class from the [HIVDB program](https://hivdb.stanford.edu/dr-summary/comments/PI/).
 Files downloaded from StanfordHIV Data Base on 11th April 2025.
-    - HIVDB_rules/{drug_class}_muts_score_Stanford_HIVDB : .tsv files with single mutation scores for each drug class from the HIVDB program (https://hivdb.stanford.edu/dr-summary/mut-scores/PI/).
+    - HIVDB_rules/{drug_class}_muts_score_Stanford_HIVDB : .tsv files with single mutation scores for each drug class from the [HIVDB program](https://hivdb.stanford.edu/dr-summary/mut-scores/PI/).
 Files downloaded from StanfordHIV Data Base on 11th April 2025.
 * **linear_regression_coefficients/**
-    - linear_regression_coefficients/OLS_{drug}_combinations_tsm_all_folds.txt : for each drug, files with coefficients for the different features (single and combined mutations) comming from Ordinary Least Squares Regression implementation based on Rhee et al. (https://doi.org/10.1073/pnas.0607274103).
+    - linear_regression_coefficients/OLS_{drug}_combinations_tsm_all_folds.txt : for each drug, files with coefficients for the different features (single and combined mutations) comming from Ordinary Least Squares Regression implementation based on [Rhee et al.](https://doi.org/10.1073/pnas.0607274103).
 * **random_forest_models/**
     - random_forest_models/random_forest_python_{drug}_RF_model_allfolds.pkl : for each drug, Random Forest models trained on all the project dataset.
-The Random Forest implementation for HIV drug resistance prediction is based on the implementation by Raposo et al. (https://doi.org/10.1007/978-3-030-38021-2_6).
+The Random Forest implementation for HIV drug resistance prediction is based on the implementation by [Raposo et al.](https://doi.org/10.1007/978-3-030-38021-2_6).
 * **ref/**
    - ref/GCF_000864765.1_ViralProj15476_genomic.gbff : GenBank file for the HIV genome reference.
    - ref/reference_gagpol_only.gb : GenBank file only with the GagPol gene from the HIV genome.
 This is the REFERENCE used for annotation by annotate_vcf.
 * **resources/**
    - resources/template.tex : LaTex template used for final .pdf report generation.
-Copied from MinVar GitHub (https://github.com/medvir/MinVar/tree/master).
+Copied from [MinVar GitHub](https://github.com/medvir/MinVar/tree/master).
 * **robustness_data/**
    - robustness_data/{drug_class}_step_data.tsv: for each drug class, balanced accuracy data in relation to DRM position coverage % (on 10% steps).
 * **annotate_vcf.py** : annotates .vcf and coverage.tsv files from base pairs to aminoacid positions using a genbank reference (ref/reference_gagpol_only.gb).
-Adapted from Lara's script (https://github.com/LaraFuhrmann/Scan-for-mutations-of-interest-NGS-samples/blob/main/workflow/scripts/annotate_vcf.py)
+Adapted from [Lara's script](https://github.com/LaraFuhrmann/Scan-for-mutations-of-interest-NGS-samples/blob/main/workflow/scripts/annotate_vcf.py)
 * **coverage_analysis.py** : functions necessary for reading coverage robustness data.
 * **drug_resistance_ensemble_prediction.py** : functions necessary for drug resistance prediction with the ensemble method (HIVDB + LSR-I+ Random Forest) in resistance_prediction.py .
 * **hivdb_single_mut_annotation.py** : functions necessary for single mutation annotation with HIVDB comments (from HIVDB_rules/{drug_class}_comments_Stanford_HIVDB).